mattock/openvpn-windows-test/README.rst

 by the need to test the changes in openvpn-build pull request #80.
 Later the script can be extended to other things and integrated with Test-OpenVPN.ps1.

+The Test-Installer.ps1 script will use the management interface to cleanly shut down OpenVPN instances launched from cmd.exe.
+Similarly, in OpenVPNService-based tests, OpenVPN instances are cleanly shut down using exit-events implemented in OpenVPNService itself.
+However, there's currently no way to signal OpenVPN GUI to shut down itself, or the OpenVPN instances it manages.

 Using test-openvpn.ps1
 ======================